 All that volcanism has left several hot springs in the National Forest, some within hiking distance of the Gila Visitor Center.
 Two of the most popular are Jordan Hot Spring and Lightfeather Hot Spring.
 These springs are high in mineral content and have been sought out for generations for therapeutic benefits, even as far back as the Mogollon.
 They are known as sweet springs, however, because they lack salt and sulfur, as well as that distinct, pungent sulfur smell.

-Light feather is about a twenty minute walk and two river crossings away from the Gila Visitors Center along Trail 157.
+Lightfeather Hot Spring is about a 3/4 mile, twenty minute walk from the Gila Visitor Center along Trail 157, the Middle Fork Trail.
 It is situated in a steep canyon and flows from the base of a hill into the Middle Fork of the Gila River.
 The water pulses from the ground in about one minute increments and has a temperature of about 130 degrees.
+With such scalding temperatures, it's important to avoid the source and instead soak in the rock-lined pools constructed in the Middle Fork and maintained by visitors and local residents.
 Geothermal activity may cause the rocks in the riverbed to be hot in some spots.

 JordanJordan Hot Spring is about a seven mile hike via Little Bear Canyon, Trail 729, or a little over eight miles via the Middle Fork route.
 Each route features many river crossings.
 The hike is moderately strenuous and, while some do experience it as a day hike, it's recommended as an overnight.
 There are a number of camp sites both above and below the spring.
 Due to the popularity of this destination, firewood can be hard to come by.
 Please remember that it is unlawful to cut down trees or brush for fires; only dead and down wood should be used.
 Also, the spring is in the wilderness.
 Leave-no-trace practices should be followed.